Madawaska River (Saint John River tributary): Dam of Lake Témiscouata

 The river actually begins its course at the foot of the dam Lake Temiscouata.
 The dam, built in 1930 by the "St. John River Storage Company", was acquired by Hydro-Québec during nationalization of electricity in 1963.
 It was completely rebuilt between 1993 and 1994.

 The construction of this dam has had the effect of raising the lake level of about sixty centimeters above the normal high water level, set at 148.13 m, to reach the level of 148.74 m.
 The dam allows for storing 125000000 m of additional water from Lake Témiscouata, less than 6% of the volume of water contained naturally in the lake.
 Another consequence of the enhancement of Lake Témiscouata is the relative youth of the shores which limits the number of natural beaches and potential for recreation.

 Edmundston Dam

+The Edmundston Dam, located at the confluence of the Madawaska and Saint John rivers in Edmundston New Brunswick, was established in 1917.
+Alternatively called Madawaska Hydro-Dam Fraser Plant, or Fraser Dam and Hydroelectric Generating Station.

 Fraser Dam

+An original name for the Edmundston Dam.
+Constructed in 1917 to provide power for the Fraser Ltd. pulp mill operation.